Yemenite Jews: Early modern period

 The Zaydi enforced a statute known as the Orphan's Decree, anchored in their own 18th-century legal interpretations and enforced at the end of that century.
 It obligated the Zaydi state to take under its protection and to educate in Islamic ways any dhimmi (i.e. non-Muslim) child whose parents had died when he was a minor.
 The Orphan's Decree was ignored during the Ottoman rule (1872–1918), but was renewed during the period of Imam Yahya (1918–1948).

 Under the Zaydi rule, the Jews were considered to be impure and therefore forbidden to touch a Muslim or a Muslim's food.
 They were obligated to humble themselves before a Muslim, to walk to the left side, and greet him first.
 They could not build houses higher than a Muslim's or ride a camel or horse, and when riding on a mule or a donkey, they had to sit sideways.
 Upon entering the Muslim quarter a Jew had to take off his foot-gear and walk barefoot.
 If attacked with stones or fists by youth, a Jew was not allowed to fight them.
 In such situations, he had the option of fleeing or seeking intervention by a merciful Muslim passerby.

 Ottoman rule ended in 1630, when the Zaydis took over Yemen.
 Jews were once again persecuted.
-In 1679, under the rule of Al-Mahdi Ahmad, Jews were expelled en masse from all parts of Yemen to the distant province of Mawza, and many Jews died there of starvation and disease as consequence.
+In 1679, under the rule of Al-Mahdi Ahmad, Jews were expelled en masse from all parts of Yemen to the distant province of Mawza, in what was known as the Mawza Exile, when many Jews died of starvation and disease as a consequence.
 As many as two-thirds of the exiled Jews did not survive.
 Their houses and property were seized, and many synagogues were destroyed or converted into mosques.
-This event was later known as the Mawza exile, and it is recalled in many writings of the Yemenite Jewish rabbi and poet Shalom Shabazi, who experienced it himself.
-About a year after the expulsion, the survivors were allowed to return for economic reasons; Jews were the majority of craftsmen and artisans, and thus a vital asset in the country's economy.
-However, they were not allowed to return to their former homes, and found that most of their religious articles had been destroyed.
-They were instead resettled in special Jewish quarters outside the cities.